Tech-at-DU/ACS-4931-Testing-and-Architecture/lab/refactoring/readme.md

 ## Exercise 10: 'Split Temporary Variable' Technique

 Study the file '**split_temp_variable2.py**'.
 Use 'split temporary variable' technique to clarify the code (make it easier to understand its intent.)

+## Exercise 11: 'Introducing Explaining Variable' Technique

+Study the file '**introduce_explaining_variable.py**'.
+Use Replace Temp with query' technique to improve readability of the code.